 We have designed our tours to provide you with a great combination of education, storytelling, and entertainment value.
 We are passionate about the beauty of our area and the sustainable family farms and related businesses that dot our landscape.
 We want you to have the ability to connect to your food sources–a true farm to fork experience.

 The tours offered will be ever-changing, but we have many producer partners and various business partner sites we have formed relationships with.
-Each of our tours is about four hours in duration with 4-5 destinations and finish with a meal.
+Each of our tours is custom designed and can be 2-4 hours in duration with 1-4 destinations.
 We truly aim to connect our participants to the best of SW Wisconsin.
 Each stop focuses on education and engagement with our partners and there are opportunities for tastings and retail purchases along the way.
 Add Marty’s storytelling and you have a tour full of fun and good times.
 A true value for your entertainment dollar.

 Our current partner list below is growing every day and is no particular order.
 Remember, we are working with farms, and farm life is unpredictable with possible last-minute changes necessary due to circumstances outside of their control.
 It is possible a specific farm may need to be switched out at the last minute but we will do our best to substitute another dairy farm or goat farm, in the rare case this situation arises.